-- 16.1 For the purpose of this policy, complaints campaigns are where the Academy or Trust receives large volumes of complaints that are all based on the same subject from complainants. - 16.2 Where an academy becomes the subject of a complaints campaign, a standard, single response will be published.
+- 16.1.
+For the purpose of this policy, complaints campaigns are where the Academy or Trust receives large volumes of complaints that are all based on the same subject from complainants unconnected with the Academy or Trust. - 16.2.
+Where an academy becomes the subject of a complaints campaign, a standard, single response will be published. - 16.3.
 If the complainants remain dissatisfied with the response, they will be directed to the DfE.

-17. Record Keeping and information sharing
+17. Record Keeping and Information Sharing

-17.1 A written record will be kept by the academy of all formal complaints, and of whether they are resolved at the stage 1 or proceed to a panel hearing, along with what actions have been taken, regardless of the decision.

-All correspondence statements and records relating to individual complaints will be kept confidential, except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them.

-17.2 Records of complaints will be kept for a minimum of 6 years.
+- 17.1.
+A written record will be kept by the academy of all formal complaints, and of whether they are resolved at the stage 1 or proceed to a panel hearing, along with what actions have been taken, regardless of the decision - 17.2.
+All correspondence statements and records relating to individual complaints will be kept confidential, except where the Secretary of State or a body conducting an inspection under section 109 of the 2008 Act requests access to them. - 17.3.
+Records of complaints will be kept for a minimum of 6 years.

-18. Link to Mission, Values, Strategic Aims
+18. Link to Mission, Values & Strategic Aims

-18.1 This policy links specifically to our aim of providing clear governance for our Academies.
+18.1.
+This policy links specifically to our aim of providing clear governance for our Academies.